-Easily schedule yourself online or by calling our Office Manager Dianne, at (860) 222-2633.
+Easily schedule yourself online or by calling our Office Manager Melissa, at (860) 222-2633.
 She will be happy to help you.

-Meet online or in-person to discuss tour life and trauma history
+Meet online or by phone to discuss your life and trauma history

 No, You need to see a medical doctor who can write the actual prescription.
 I am a clinical psychologist.
 I evaluate people and can provide them with the diagnosis that they can then take to a prescriber.
 Check out MarijuanaDoctors.com

 If I determine that you have PTSD I will give you a letter, or in the case of an online session, I will print, sign, scan, and email you a letter that you can then take to a prescriber.
 I can recommend a medical doctor to you if you would like.
 You then must register with your state.

 Not much better at all, actually.
 It’s certainly more convenient to meet online and I was happy to learn that not much is lost in terms of the experience.